 Interactive PDF of the Program and The Toxicologist

-Many attendees recognize the added value of electronic version of the Program and The Toxicologist, such as timeliness, interactivity, and customization.
+Many attendees recognize the added value of electronic versions of the Program and The Toxicologist.
 This year the enhanced Program PDF offers an electronic version of the printed piece and features easy-to-use navigation and robust search capabilities.
 PDF files are viewable and printable on virtually any platform, including Windows®, Mac OS, and mobile platforms such as Android (tablets and smartphones).

 If you have already received your badge, you do not need to wait in the registration line.
-If you have registered and have NOT received your badge by mail, or need a replacement badge, go the “Badge Pick-Up” counter of on-site registration in the Henry B. Gonzalez Convention Center.
+If you have registered and have NOT received your badge by mail, or need a replacement badge, go the “Badge Pick-Up” counter of on-site registration in the San Diego Convention Center.

 Registration Desk Hours